WEST PHILADELPHIA STUDENTS TUNE IN TO THE MUSIC INDUSTRY FOR CAREER PATHWAY

 The Mann partners to connect high school students to the music industry workforce to help close the opportunity gap in West Philadelphia

 PHILADELPHIA (Feb.
-3, 2021) – Twenty-five high-school students in West Philadelphia are exploring the inner workings of the music industry and its potential for a fulfilling career path as the first cohort of the Mann Center for the Performing Arts’ newly launched Music Industry and Training Program (MITP).
+3, 2021) – Twenty-five high-school students in West Philadelphia are exploring the inner workings of the music industry and its potential for a fulfilling career path as the first cohort of the Mann Center for the Performing Arts’ newly launched Music Industry and Training Program (MITP), sponsored by PECO.

 The three-year program is separated into three tiers – the first one being Exposure, Exploration, and Skills Development.
 In this tier, students will gain introductory knowledge of jobs and roles in the music industry through in-school, after-school and online classes.
 In the second tier, Facilitated Professional Experience, students will apply concepts learned in the first tier by operating school auditoriums as performing arts venues, managing school studios, etc. Finally, the third tier, Independent Industry & College Experience, will allow students to shadow employees at professional venues, receive on-site training, and present opportunities for college exploration and dual enrollment.